anngan/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # CodeBook

-## This file includes the descriptions of the code run_analysis.R as well as the descriptions of the variables.
+## This file includes the steps of the code run_analysis.R as well as the list of the variables.

 ## Code step by step:
 * 1. Downloading the file and unziping it.